-Quintessence of these (and thrifty re-use of leftovers) is INSALATA DI RISO, a chilled pasta salad, where rice is used instead of the pasta, and many finely chopped ingredients are tossed in for flavor (and to clean the fridge).
+Quintessence of these (and thrifty re-use of leftovers) is insalata di riso, a pasta salad that employs rice instead of pasta, and many finely chopped ingredients tossed in for flavor (and to clean the fridge).

 |Image © Corbis|

-Or: 2 hot dogs, cooked and sliced in flat buttons
+Or: 2 franks, cooked and sliced in flat buttons

 1 dill pickle, diced